eLyiN/codex-bridge/README.md

 By default, Codex Bridge uses a 90-second timeout for all CLI operations.
 For longer queries (large files, complex analysis), you can configure a custom timeout using the `CODEX_TIMEOUT` environment variable.

+### Git Repository Check

+By default, Codex CLI requires being inside a Git repository or trusted directory.
+If you need to use Codex Bridge in directories that aren't Git repositories, you can set the `CODEX_SKIP_GIT_CHECK` environment variable.

+**⚠️ Security Warning**: Only enable this flag in trusted environments where you control the directory structure.

 **Example configurations:**

 <details>